-UNH Health Services: “The University of New Hampshire Health Services promotes, maintains and improves the health and well-being of the University Community in support of the institution’s academic mission.
+UNH Health and Wellness: “The University of New Hampshire Health Services promotes, maintains and improves the health and well-being of the University Community in support of the institution’s academic mission.
 This is accomplished by providing primary health care services, by teaching health care consumerism, illness prevention and health promotion, by providing co-curricular learning opportunities for students, and through its public health role.
 Services are accessible, cost effective, and provided in a caring and professional manner.
 University employees have convenient access to certain clinical and educational services, as well.
-Health Services continuously improves the quality of its care and services.”
+Health and Wellness continuously improves the quality of its care and services.”

 The New Hampshire Coalition against Domestic and Sexual Violence: “…creates safe and just communities through advocacy, prevention and empowerment of anyone affected by sexual violence, domestic violence and stalking.”